 Companies that will file an SR-22

 Getting a policy to satisfy SR-22 requirements may not be as easy as purchasing regular car insurance.
-It’s risky for insurance companies to cover drivers who have a history of serious traffic violations.
+It is risky for insurance companies to cover drivers who have a history of serious traffic violations.
 Because of that, not every insurance provider offers SR-22s.
 Here are some of the companies that may be more likely to extend coverage to high-risk drivers:

 How much does an SR-22 cost?